< Back to Articles

 At the final stages of production, Gamut Music strings are hand-rubbed with a light oil (and coated with optional string varnish), which will be the most notable odor coming from the gut string.

-Improper initial cleaning of the gut — removal of fat, feces, muscularis, submucosa, and muscularius muscosae — can lead off-putting smells, but this is a flaw in the manufacturing process, not an inherent quality of correctly made gut strings.
+Improper initial cleaning of the gut — removal of fat, feces, muscularis, submucosa, and muscularius muscosae — can lead to off-putting smells, but this is a flaw in the manufacturing process, not an inherent quality of correctly made gut strings.

 Think of gut strings like a basement: if it smells there is a problem, because a basement (and gut strings) should not smell.